• Skip to primary navigation

 • Heat oven to 350 degrees Fahrenheit.

-• Combine 1 15 oz. can pumpkin puree, 3 eggs, 1 cup heavy whipping cream, ½ cup sugar, ½ cup packed brown sugar, 1 tsp. vanilla extract, 2 tsp. cinnamon, ½ tsp. nutmeg, and ¼ tsp. kosher salt in a large bowl and mix together until smooth.
+• Add 1 15 oz. can of pumpkin puree (not pumpkin pie filling) to the bowl along with 1 cup of heavy whipping cream, ½ cup sugar, ½ packed cup light brown sugar, 1 tsp. vanilla extract, 2 tsp. cinnamon, ½ tsp. nutmeg, and ¼ tsp. of kosher salt.

-• Allow the bread pudding to sit for 15 minutes before baking.
+• Allow the unbaked bread pudding to sit at room temperature for 15 minutes.
+This will help the bread to absorb the custard mixture.

 For The Caramel Sauce:

-• Add ½ cup packed brown sugar and stir constantly until combined.
+• Add ½ packed cup of light brown sugar to the sauce pan and stir until completely combined with a small whisk.

 Notes